Gustaf V: Public life

-Alleged Nazi sympathies
+Nazi connections

-Both the King and his grandson Prince Gustav Adolf socialized with Nazi leaders before World War II, though arguably for diplomatic purposes.
-Gustaf V attempted to convince Hitler during a visit to Berlin to soften his persecution of the Jews, according to historian Jörgen Weibull.
-He was also noted for appealing to the leader of Hungary to save its Jews "in the name of humanity."
+Both the King and his grandson Prince Gustaf Adolf socialised with Nazi leaders before World War II, though arguably for diplomatic purposes.
+During a visit to Berlin, according to historian Jörgen Weibull, Gustaf V attempted to convince Hitler to soften his persecution of the Jews.
+He was also noted for appealing to Miklós Horthy, leader of the Kingdom of Hungary, to save its Jews "in the name of humanity".

 When Nazi Germany invaded the Soviet Union in June 1941, Gustaf V tried to write a private letter to Hitler thanking him for taking care of the "Bolshevik pest" and congratulating him on his "already achieved victories".
 He was stopped from doing so by Prime Minister Per Albin Hansson.

-During the war, Gustav invited Swedish Nazi leader Sven Olov Lindholm to Stockholm Palace.
-The Swedish king had friends in Lindholm's movement.
+During the war Gustaf V invited Swedish Nazi leader Sven Olov Lindholm to Stockholm Palace.
+The King had friends in Lindholm's movement.

 Midsummer crisis 1941

-According to Prime Minister Hansson, during the Midsummer crisis, the King in a private conversation had threatened to abdicate if the government did not approve a German request to transfer a fighting infantry division, the so-called Engelbrecht Division, through Swedish territory from southern Norway to northern Finland in June 1941, around Midsummer.
-The accuracy of the claim is debated, and the King's intention, if he really made that threat, is sometimes alleged to be his desire to avoid conflict with Germany.
+According to Prime Minister Hansson, during the Midsummer crisis, the King in a private conversation had threatened to abdicate if the government did not approve a German request to transfer a German infantry division, the so-called Engelbrecht Division, through Swedish territory from southern Norway to northern Finland in June 1941, around Midsummer.
+The accuracy of the claim is debated, and the King's intention, if he really made the threat, is sometimes alleged to be his desire to avoid conflict with Germany.
 The event has received considerable attention from Swedish historians and is known as midsommarkrisen, the Midsummer Crisis.

 Confirmation of the King's action is contained in German Foreign Policy documents captured at the end of the war.
-On 25 June 1941, the German Minister in Stockholm sent a "Most Urgent-Top Secret" message to Berlin in which he stated that the King had just informed him that the transit of German troops would be allowed.
+On 25 June 1941, the German Ambassador in Stockholm sent a "Most Urgent–Top Secret" message to Berlin in which he stated that the King had just informed him that the transit of German troops would be allowed.
 He added: The King's words conveyed the joyful emotion he felt.
 He had lived through anxious days and had gone far in giving his personal support to the matter.
 He added confidentially that he had found it necessary to go so far as to mention his abdication.